Houston vs. Xavier College Basketball Predictions & Picks - December 1

 Houston Performance Insights

 - Houston prevails in the rebound battle by an average of 10.7 boards.
-It collects 38.7 rebounds per game (27th in college basketball) compared to its opponents' 28.0.
+It is grabbing 38.7 rebounds per game (26th in college basketball) compared to its opponents' 28.0 per contest.

+- Houston hits 2.6 more threes per game than the opposition, 8.0 (123rd in college basketball) compared to its opponents' 5.4.

+- The Cougars average 103.9 points per 100 possessions on offense (43rd in college basketball), and allow 66.7 points per 100 possessions (first in college basketball).

-- Houston has committed 8.0 fewer turnovers than its opponents, averaging 7.7 (first in college basketball) while forcing 15.7 (24th in college basketball).
+- Houston has committed 7.7 turnovers per game (second in college basketball action), 8.0 fewer than the 15.7 it forces on average (23rd in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.